cds-hooks/docs/source/includes/_security.md

 Field | Value
 ----- | -----
 iss | The base URL of the EHR's FHIR server.
-This must be the same URL as the `fhirServer` field in a CDS Service request. aud | The URL being invoked by the EHR. exp | Expiration time integer for this authentication JWT, expressed in seconds since the "Epoch" (1970-01-01T00:00:00Z UTC).
-This time MUST be no more than five minutes in the future. jti | A nonce string value that uniquely identifies this authentication JWT.
+This must be the same URL as the `fhirServer` field in a CDS Service request. sub | The unique identifer for the current user aud | The OAuth 2 client id of the CDS Service exp | Expiration time integer for this authentication JWT, expressed in seconds since the "Epoch" (1970-01-01T00:00:00Z UTC). iat | The time at which this JWT was issued, expressed in seconds since the "Epoch" (1970-01-01T00:00:00Z UTC).

 Note that the use of JWT in CDS Hooks resembles the [SMART on FHIR Backend Services](http://docs.smarthealthit.org/authorization/backend-services/) usage of JWT.
 However, there are differences due to the differing use cases and concerns between CDS Hooks and SMART Backend Services.